learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 code is functioning as you want it to.
 Let's revisit an example from an earlier
 lesson:

-<iframe height="400px" width="100%" src="https://repl.it/@LizBurton/PaltryEqualMicroinstruction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@LizBurton/PaltryEqualMicroinstruction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Let's say we want to run some tests to make sure that we have our `if` statement set up properly.
 We can do this by checking the values of the four variables for different values of `age`.
-Recall that, when we worked with this code before, we had to check each of our variables one at a time since only the value of the _last_ executed expression is displayed in the REPL's terminal window.
-This can get pretty tedious, especially if we have a lot of variables or a lot of conditions (or both).
 Here's where `console.log()` comes in.

+Go ahead and open [replit][] and copy/paste the code above into the code window.
-Let's add the following to the end of our code:
+Next, let's add the following to the end of our code:

 ```js
 console.log(canWork, canEnlist, isAdult, canDrink);